 - If you started working on or after Sept.
 1, 2022, the amount of your annuity will depend on how much money—including investment earnings and a 150% match funded by state contributions—is in your ERS account when you retire.

 - Watch a five-minute video to understand how your Group 4 retirement benefit works.

 Your ERS pension is only one part of a financially secure retirement.
 When planning for retirement, State of Texas employees should keep in mind that their retirement annuity is unlikely to support them by itself.
 For the average retiree, it is about half of their working salary or less.
 With this in mind, employees should plan to have at least two other sources of income in retirement.
 We call this the “three-legged stool” of retirement income:

 - The defined benefit plan provides each retiree with a regular monthly payment for life.

 - Personal savings, like an individual retirement account or 401(k), are important for members to supplement their State of Texas Retirement and Social Security.
-ERS offers the Texa$aver 401(k) / 457 Program℠, a voluntary retirement savings program with lots of investment opportunities and lower-than-average fees.
+ERS offers the Texa$aver 401(k) / 457 ProgramSM, a voluntary retirement savings program with a variety of investment options and lower-than-average fees.